0SINTr/DHushCP/README.md

 ## 🔍 Overview

-**DHushCP** is a Linux tool designed to facilitate **secure covert communication** between two parties - an Initiator and a Responder - using standard **DHCP (Dynamic Host Configuration Protocol)** packets.
+**DHushCP** is a Linux tool designed to facilitate **secure covert wireless communication** between two parties - an Initiator and a Responder - using standard **DHCP (Dynamic Host Configuration Protocol)** packets.

-**DHushCP** utilizes principles of **network steganography** by embedding encrypted messages within DHCP protocol fields that are not commonly inspected, such as Option 226.
+**DHushCP** utilizes principles of **network steganography** by embedding encrypted messages within DHCP protocol fields that are not commonly inspected, such as Options 224, 225, 226.

 By inserting cryptographic elements within unused DHCP options, **DHushCP** enables hidden message exchanges outside existing network infrastructures without raising suspicion.